-It is required that the participants alert case managers of any travel plans.
-A monitoring interruption request is submitted through the AOS website and must include the dates and locations of travel.
-It is the participant's responsibility to follow up on request with case manager.
+A monitoring interruption request is submitted through the AOS website and must include the details of the interruption.
+The participant is responsible to follow up with case manager.

-- Participants are required to check in daily - Participants must be prepared to submit to a drug screening every day - It is the nurse participant's responsibility to find a suitable lab at their destination prior to travel and bring a COC forms on their trip.
+- Participants are required to submit a monitoring interruption at least 72 hours before the start of the interruption. - Participants are required to check in daily - Participants must be prepared to submit to a toxicology screening if selected - Participants are responsible to find an available lab at their destination prior to travel and bring COC forms on their trip.

-Unless participants are out of the United States or on a cruise, they may be called to test.
+Unless participants are out of the United States or on a cruise, they may be selected to test.